rystanley/genepopedit/README.md

 **Variable name** | **Input**
 --------------|---------------------------------
 **Genepop** | a path to a Genepop file _or_ a dataframe read into the workspace of a Genepop file.
-**where.PGDspider** | A file path to the PGDspider installation folder.
+**where.pgdspider** | A file path to the PGDspider installation folder.
-**where.PLINK** | A file path to the PLINK installation folder.
+**where.plink** | A file path to the PLINK installation folder.
 **denote.missing** | The value that denotes missing data in your input file (default: "000").
-**allocate.PGD.RAM** | An integer defining how many GB of ram will be made available to PGD spider during calculation of LD.
+**allocate.pgd.ram** | An integer defining how many GB of ram will be made available to PGD spider during calculation of LD.
 Default (1 GB) should be sufficient for most calculations.
 Note that for Windows based platforms the limitation for PGDspider is ~1 GB.
-If a value other than default is specified on Windows _allocate.PGD.RAM_ will be set to 1 GB.
+If a value other than default is specified on Windows _allocate.pgd.ram_ will be set to 1 GB.
 **path** | file path to directory where the Colony files (4) will be saved.

 #### genepop_bgc.R